maxAubain/browsershot/README.md

   * Add view that receives a job query and returns URLs and screenshots

 ## Thoughts, Questions, Ideas, and Research
-Given my current experience and skills, I will be proceeding with Ruby and Rails.
-Various ideas about technologies new to me, and development flow decisions, are listed below.
+Given my current experience and skills, I will be proceeding with Ruby on Rails.
+Various ideas about technologies that are new to me, and development decisions I need to make, are listed below.

 **Screenshot**<br>
 An [article](https://redpanthers.co/screenshots-using-ruby/) from three years ago says that there are two Ruby gems based on `PhantomJS` called `Screencap`-[Github](https://github.com/maxwell/screencap) and `Webshot`-[Github](https://github.com/vitalie/webshot) that perform the basic functionality needed for the Screenshot Controller feature.  `Webshot` seems to be the more recent of the two and can configure the size of the captured screenshot.  `Grabzit`-[Ruby Gems](https://rubygems.org/gems/grabzit) is another option for Rails -- however, it might be more bulky than necessary for this particular app.
 After a brief review of available gems searchable at [Ruby Gems](https://rubygems.org/), I have found that there doesn't seem to be much evolution of these types of APIs after 2016 which makes me think that progress in this type of technology has been taken into the private domain.